 Embedded application account passwords are very high risk, as they can be viewed by any individual with server access.
 Sometimes these passwords are encrypted in configuration files (e.g. DPAPI encryption of web.config files), which is a better alternative to storing them in clear text.
 However, individuals with server access are likely to have the permissions necessary to access configuration files and can reverse the encryption.

-To protect passwords used by application accounts, organizations must remove all embedded passwords from scripts, configuration files and source code and replace them with logical tokens and an API that accesses passwords stored in a secure, enterprise password management system.
+To protect passwords used by application accounts, organizations must remove all embedded passwords from scripts, configuration files, and source code and replace them with logical tokens and an API that accesses privileged passwords stored in a secure, enterprise password management system.